 - The cumulative grade point average (GPA) is the number of all grade points earned divided by the total number of GPA credihours attempted.

 - Incomplete “I” grades are not calculated in the grade point average (GPA) until the “I” is removed.
+For more information, please review the Incomplete Grade Policy.

 |*||A letter grade combined with this symbol indicates that the grade is not included in hours earned or academic GPA.|